 2. Eat all the pizza

 As recommended by Experience Olympia, we ate at Pizzeria La Gitana for dinner.
 I’d actually already bookmarked it after a Yelp search because the pizza looked incredible!
 And it was.
-We also enjoyed their Italian desserts and the lovely ambiance.
+We also enjoyed their Italian desserts and a lovely ambiance.

 A reader also recommends Old School Pizzeria.
 If you’re more into NY Style Pizza, it will be your jam.
 Plus, they have plenty of pinball machines, graffiti art, and cool retro booths.
 We can’t wait to try it next time!